Stephanie-Ash/vsp-source-locator/README.md

 * The site was tested on various screen sizes using the Chrome Developer tools and media queries added.
     * The largest likely calculated values have been considered when setting these display parameters.
 * Friends and family members were asked to review the site on various mobile devices to determine if the site was suitably responsive.

-### Unfixed Bugs

-* The buttons do not display as expected on Apple devices.
+    * The buttons did not display correctly on Apple devices.
+This was solved by setting the padding to zero.

 ## Deployment